iLVL-Key/FFXI/gearswap/readme.md

 <details>
 <summary>BLU</summary>

+Version 20.0
+- Overhauled DT Override.
+Now called Danger Mode.
+Has 3 states: Auto, On, and Off.
+Auto will automatically layer the Danger set on top of other sets if it detects you are the target of a monster your party is fighting (party must have at least one other player, a party of all trusts will not trigger), disabled after a configurable amount of time has passed.
+On will always layers the Danger gear set on top of other gear sets.
+Off will disable this functionality.
+DT Override and Oh Shit gear sets have been removed and replaced by this system.
+- Added `AutoGearCheck` option.
+Automatically checks and equips appropriate gear set on player movement.
+- Added `AutoMvmntSpeed` option.
+Automatically equips Movement Speed set on player movement when idle.
+- Added `Impairment` (Salvage) as another form of Amnesia.
+- Adjusted AutoSubCharge so it should be more consistent.
+- Fixed Aftermath duration for Almace below 119 III Afterglow.
+- Fixed Aftermath duration for level 75 Tizona.
+- Fixed Aftermath effect calculations for level 75 and 80/85/90 Tizona.
+- Fixed Low MP Notification so that it clears when MP ticks back above the threshold without something else setting a notification.
+- Code efficiency improvements and cleanup.

 Version 19.0
 - Overhauled how HUD updating is handled.
 New `PollingRate` Advanced Option allows you to set how many times per second various conditions are checked.
 This replaces the once per frame check used previously and improves performance and efficiency.